 - sole traders

-- individuals with shares in a ‘personal company’
+- shareholders in a ‘personal company’

 - trustees selling assets held in a trust